LAPCODING123/RPi-DHT11-Data-Collector/README.md

  *This fourth line in the above snippet updates to show the last sample collected*

  2. Use `Ctrl+c` or the equivalent to invoke a `Keyboard Interrupt` to manually stop the program.
- 3. If a sensor failure occurs you will be notified on Pushbullet and in the shell.
+ 3. If a sensor failure occurs you will be notified on Pushbullet and in the terminal.